Use of assisted reproductive technology by LGBTQ people: Reciprocal IVF

 Partner-assisted reproduction, or co-IVF is a method of family building that is used by couples who both possess female reproductive organs.
 The method uses in vitro fertilization (IVF), a method that means eggs are removed from the ovaries, fertilized in a laboratory, and then one or more of the resulting embryos are placed in the uterus to hopefully create a pregnancy.
 Reciprocal IVF differs from standard IVF in that two women are involved: the eggs are taken from one partner, and the other partner carries the pregnancy.
 In this way, the process is mechanically identical to IVF with egg donation.
 Using this process ensures that each partner is a biological mother of the child according to advocates, but in the strictest sense only one mother is the biological mother from a genetic standpoint and the other is a surrogate mother.
 However the practice has a symbolic weight greater than LGBT adoption, and may create a stronger bond between mother and child than adoption.

 In a 2019 study, quality of infant–parent relationships was examined among egg donor families in comparison to in vitro fertilization families.
 Infants were between the ages of 6–18 months.
 Through use of the Parent Development Interview (PDI) and observational assessment, the study found few differences between family types on the representational level, yet significant differences between family types on the observational level.
 Egg donation mothers were less sensitive and structured than IVF mothers, and egg donation infants were less emotionally responsive and involved than IVF infants.
 The eggs are then fertilized with donor sperm to create embryos, one of which can then be transferred to the second person's uterus.
 In this way, one partner contributes the genetic material and the second partner carries the child, allowing both partners to have a profound impact on the development of the fetus and child.
 The laws around parenthood when both partners do not contribute genetic material are complicated and vary by state, so it is imperative to do research before beginning the process.

 Surrogacy

 Some gay or transsexual couples decide to have a surrogate pregnancy.
 A surrogate is a woman carrying an egg fertilized by sperm of one of the men.
 Some women become surrogates for money, others for humanitarian reasons or both.
 This allows one of the men to be the biological father while the other will be an adopted father.

 Gay men who have become fathers using surrogacy have reported similar experiences to those as other couples who have used surrogacy, including their relationships both their child and their surrogate have.

-Barrie and Tony Drewitt-Barlow from the United Kingdom became the first gay men in the country to father twins born through surrogacy in 1999.
+Tony and Barrie Drewitt-Barlow from the United Kingdom became the first gay men in the country to father twins born through surrogacy in 1999.